imoghul/DTA-calculator/README.md

 ## Download

-Navigate to https://github.com/imoghul/EOLT-Test-Analyzer/releases, and download executable for latest release
+Navigate to https://github.com/imoghul/EOLT-Test-Analyzer/releases, and download executable for latest release Also download the source code zip file and keep the contents of the ```default``` directory

 ## Launch